Guide on Singapore's Free Trade Zones - presented by our lawyers

 In the case in which you will move goods out of Singapore, you must present in your GST return that the respective goods were charged with a 0% GST.
 You will also be exempt from the payment of the GST in the case in which you will store goods in warehouses that have obtained a license as per the regulations of the Customs Act and the GST Act; this will apply if the goods stored are to be transported to overseas destinations.

 What are the main free zones in Singapore?

 Those who are interested in registering a business in the Singaporean FTZ must know that out of the nine FTZ, two of them are the most important – the Jurong Port and the Changi Airport Group.
 The first operates as a leading international maritime port; in one year, the FTZ is transited by approximately 15,000 vessels, both domestic and foreign.
 If you want to start a business in the Jurong Port, our law firm in Singapore can represent you in the registration formalities.

 Free trade zone authorities in Singapore

-Currently, there are three free trade zone authorities in Singapore.
-These are PSA Corporation Ltd., Jurong Port PTE Ltd., and Changi Airport Group PTE Ltd. They are in charge of providing and maintaining facilities in the area that are necessary for the proper and efficient operation of the free trade zones.
+At the moment, Singapore has three free trade zone authorities, which are represented by the PSA Corporation Ltd., Jurong Port PTE Ltd. and Changi Airport Group PTE Ltd. They are in charge of providing and maintaining facilities in the area that are necessary for the proper and efficient operation of the free trade zones.

 They are also in charge of enforcing the requirements laid down in the Free Trade Zones Act.
 Our attorneys in Singapore can tell you what these requirements are.
 If you plan on placing your goods in one of Singapore’s free trade zones, make sure you comply with the requirements.
 We invite you to contact our Singapore lawyers who can help you.